 Allocations will be made by the Board of Directors on behalf of the Issuer.
 The allocation policy will take into account the importance of a balanced spread of the holdings of Depository Receipts.
-In this respect, the Board of Directors will be guided by the provisions of Article 4 Paragraph 10 of the Administrative Conditions.
+In this respect, the Board of Directors will be guided by the provisions of Article 5 Paragraph 3 of the Administrative Conditions.
 This means that it will limit the number of Depository Receipts held directly or indirectly by any one Depository Receipt Holder to a maximum of just under 10% of the total number of issued Depository Receipts.
 The Board of Directors is authorised on behalf of the Issuer to refuse subscriptions on Depository Receipts or to only allocate a limited number.
 In addition, the Board of Directors can resolve at any time to limit, suspend or exclude the issue of Depository Receipts.
-Any resolution to close the issue will be announced on the Bank's website, www.triodos.com and on the local websites.
+Any resolution to close the issue will be announced on the local websites (as defined on page 1 of this Prospectus).